 I managed to finish the translation in French, but the process was quite painful.
 The WPML plugin is the only plugin that is always causing me issues.
 And most of the time, the support cannot even fix the problem, only offering poor workarounds.

-Fortunately, my wife has been taking care of updating the translation of articles, so this helps a little.
+Fortunately, my wife has been updating the translation of articles, so this helps.
 And she is more forgiving than I am with crappy software.

 So, overall, I would say that the main thing that did not go well was dealing with a bad WordPress plugin and not being able to increase traffic.

 What changed during this fifth year?